ee-jackson/spatial-premature-fruit-drop/code/exploration/03_edge_effects.md

 ## TREE DATA

-# subset to species which fulfill inclusion criteria
+# subset to species which fulfil inclusion criteria
 subset(bci, SP4 %in% sp.list) -> bci50

 # subset tree data to only include trees on the LHS of the plot